Miskatonic-Investigative-Society/CoC7-FoundryVTT/docs/en/cci.md

 ## CCI: Open Document
 This is designed to open a Document (e.g. Journal Entry, Journal Entry Page, or Actor).

-- **Mouse Button** - Should this trigger on Left, Right or Both mouse buttons
+- **Mouse Button** - Should this trigger on Left or Right mouse buttons
 - **Click If** - Who can click on this region
   - Always - All users
   - Can See Document - Only users that have permission to view the document